kriskuiper/kris-kuiper.nl/src/site/index.md

 layout: "default"
 ---

 Hi, I'm Kris, a front-end developer.
-I'm good at building resilient software for the web and like to build it with a user-centered and pragmatic mindset.
+I'm good at building robust software for the web and like to build it with a user-centered and pragmatic mindset.

 Currently I'm working as a front-end developer for [LOAVIES](https://www.loavies.com/nl/) in The Netherlands.